usedhondacivic/ECE-4760-POV-Display/index.md

 ![The communication protocol from the APA102 data sheet]()

+Below is our code for constructing the packets based on a three dimensional array representing the color of each LED on the strip.

+**add code**

 The LEDs are wired in series, with the SCK and MOSI lines of the previous LED leading into the next.
 When an LED receives a packet, it updates its state, strips the first LED frame off the packet, and then shifts the new packet out of its output SCK and MOSI lines.
 By doing so ,the entire strip can be updated from a single message sent to the first LED in the strip.

 ### Pico Entry Point